THE SUGAR BEACH TRILOGY

 • 🏆 Winner - UMCFF

-• 🎥 Official Selection: LA Independent, SF Queer Fest, Black August, Reel Out Charlotte, Fade Out
+• 🎥 Official Selection: NOHO Cinefest, LA Independent, SF Queer Fest, Black August, Reel Out Charlotte, Fade to Black

 Blue Underwater + Mudslides: Treatments completed, scripts in development with strong story architecture in place.